• Skip to primary navigation

 Ingredients

-• 1 tbsp oil we used canola oil
+• 1 tbsp canola oil can use any neutral oil

 • ½ lb hotdogs (about 6 pieces) sliced into ½ inch thick pieces